This blog may contain affiliate links. Read our disclosure policy for more info.

 On this Chichen Itza Early Access tour, you will be one of the first people to enter the site, so you can enjoy it pretty much crowd-free.
 Plus, the temperatures are a lot cooler at this hour of the morning, making for a more comfortable experience.

 After your early morning crowd-free tour of Chichen Itza, you will be taken to Hotel Real del Mayab for a delicious buffet lunch.
-Afterward, enjoy a short stopover in the colonial city of Valladolid before being taken to Cenote Saamal for a refreshing dip.
+You will also have the opportunity to partake in a tequila tasting to try Mexico’s famous spirit.
+Afterward, you’ll head to Cenote Saamal for a refreshing swim and to relax after this full day of exploring.

-Included in the ticket price are hotel transport from Cancun, a buffet lunch, your guide, and the entrance to the cenote.
-But, what’s not included is the Chichen Itza tax of $31 USD per person and the rental of a lifejacket at the cenote, which costs about $3 USD.
+Included in the ticket price are hotel transport from Cancun, a buffet lunch, tequila tasting, your guide, and the entrance to the cenote.
+But, what’s not included is the Chichen Itza tax of $35 USD per adult ($5 USD per child) and the rental of a lifejacket at the cenote, which costs about $3 USD.

-You can secure your spot on this early access tour online here.
+You can secure your spot on this early access tour online here for $56 USD!

 This Chichen Itza tour from Cancun includes a visit to Ik-Kil Cenote and Valladolid.
 It’s an early departure time from Cancun of 7 am to get to Chichen Itza before the majority of the other tourist buses get there.